eli32-vlc/simple-piracy-guide/docs/safety-precautions.md

 Clone websites are copies of original legitimate websites.
 Usually, they contain malware and explicit advertisements.
 Please double check the URL.

 ---
-## Cracked VPN On Piracy Website

-Sometimes, piracy may suggest downloading a VPN to hide your identity.
-Please use an adblocker, and refrain from downloading cracked VPNs as they usually contain viruses.

----
 ## List Of Untrusted Site

 - IGG Games/ PCGamesTorrents/ LoadGames/ GamesTorrents - often package their downloads with DRM and cryptocurrency miners